clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 powershell: `Get-ExecutionPolicy -List`
 powershell: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

+### unlink project
+-  If you want unlink your directory, you can remove the .vercel directory.

+### link project
+NOTE: ESIER NOT TO LINK TO VERCEL PROJECT -> EASIER TO USE [NEON INTERFACE](https://console.neon.tech/app/)
+- REASON: separation of concern, no need for central hub for control of data
+- note link creates .vercel folder (delete if already linked)

+---
+### SKIP THIS AND USE NEON DIRECTLY
+- skip linking and directly use neon.
+- use lucia neon adapter
+- connect using neon()

 Error: Your codebase isn’t linked to a project on Vercel.
 Run `vercel link` to begin

 GO INTO PROJECT FOLDER